 A) Right now, my dream destinations are Big Bend National Park in west Texas, and a return to North Wales.
 I’ve been to Big Bend on short vacations a couple of times, and I have a great desire for an extended stay, with time to hike on all of the trails and just enjoy the pristine silence of the place.
 I love the American desert because it’s so very different from my own home in western Michigan, and yet is still a part of my own country.
 Once in a while I visit a place that really calls to my soul, and Big Bend is never far from my thoughts.
 And I feel the same way about North Wales…last summer I made my first overseas trip, with my Mom and sister, and we spent three days in Wales exploring the castles, wandering the seashore, and taking in the beautiful landscapes.
 We stayed in a resort town called Llandudno, a place that is similar in many ways to my own home near Lake Michigan.
 I fell in love with that town, the sea, the beautiful countryside, and the Welsh people with their marvelous, musical voices.
 If money were no object, the first thing I would do would be an extended stay in a little cottage in North Wales near the sea.

-For a final thought, Laurie Sutton’s mere existence buoy’s Gladwell’s perception of late bloomers, “The Cézannes of the world bloom late not as a result of some defect in character, or distraction, or lack of ambition, but because the kind of creativity that proceeds through trial and error necessarily takes a long time to come to fruition.”
+For a final thought, Laurie Sutton’s mere existence buoy’s Gladwell’s perception of late bloomers,“The Cézannes of the world bloom late not as a result of some defect in character, or distraction, or lack of ambition, but because the kind of creativity that proceeds through trial and error necessarily takes a long time to come to fruition.”
 It seems, there’s hope for me yet.
-Laurie shares her artwork and thoughts on the journey of life at her website, Water’s Edge Creative.
-Her business, Water’s Edge Jewelry, was a beloved side project and hobby for over twenty years before she decided to expand it and make it her dream career.
-You can also connect with her on Twitter and Facebook.
+Laurie’s business site is Water’s Edge Jewelry.